 Signing up for a video streaming service

 The first step is simple.
 Most organizations choose professional live streaming platforms.
 These include services like our own platform (Dacast), as well as our industry counterparts.
 The benefits and control gained by organizations using streaming services platforms (compared to free social network platforms) are endless.
 These benefits include tech support during your broadcasts, white-label service, monetization, and a professional look with options for customization.
-For personal use, you may want to consider the personally-oriented apps like Periscope or Facebook Live Video.
+For personal use, you may want to consider personally-oriented apps like Periscope or Facebook Live Video.

 Setting up your first live stream